ibm-js/delite/docs/DisplayContainer.md

 });
 ```

-In order to notify `delite/DisplayContainer` that the controller is handling child loading, the controller must:
+In order to notify `delite/DisplayContainer` that the controller is handling child loading, the controller must

-  * call `preventDefault()` on the `delite-display-load` event.
+call the event's `setChild()` method, passing in either a value or a promise for the value.
+The value is
-  * resolve the event's `loadDeferred` deferred when it has finished loading the child
+of the form `{child: HTMLElement}`.